GriffinPlus/dotnet-libs-logging/README.md

     - `AsyncCallbackPipelineStage`
         - Log messages are processed by invoking specified callbacks
         - Supports synchronous and asynchronous processing
+    - `SplitterPipelineStage`
+        - Log messages are unconditionally passed to the following stages
 - Pipeline Stages emitting Text
   - Text can be influenced using a formatter that can exchanged via the `Formatter` property
     - `TableMessageFormatter` : Log messages are formatted in a tabular fashion